-If there are more than two people nominated for any position to be filled and there is no clear majority of votes in favour of one person, then the name of the person with the least number of votes will be taken off the list and a new vote taken.
+If there are more than two people nominated for any position to be filled and there is not a clear majority of votes in favour of one person, then the name of the person with the least number of votes will be taken off the list and a new vote taken.
 The process will continue until there is a majority of votes for one person.

-4a.20 Minutes
+4.32 Minutes